 - Limit social media use or adjust what comes into your feed, in order to avoid negative social comparison.

 - Remember that media portrayals of muscular bodies are often curated and unrealistic.

-- Be honest about your struggles with male body image issues, and find safe places to talk about what you’re going through.
+- Be honest about your struggles with negative body image issues, and find safe places to talk about what you’re going through.

 - Create exercise and eating goals that emphasize overall health and wellness rather than appearance.

-- Build confidence through activities that aren’t related to body image, such as volunteering, hikes in nature, and creative expression.
+- Build confidence and healthy masculinity through activities that aren’t related to body image, such as volunteering, hikes in nature, and creative expression.

 - Help build male body positivity by accepting your body as it is, and focusing on what you like about it.